 HTTPS troubleshooting

 Are you seeing a certificate error in the browser?
-This article aims to help developers troubleshooting such errors.
+This article helps troubleshoot TLS certificate errors on fortrabbit-hosted domains.

 TLS certificates are provided for all domains.
 See the HTTPS article for general features and configuration.

-3. click on the "certificate" to reveal the cert
+- click on certificate to reveal the details

-You visit your Apps domain under the https:// address and the browser throws an error that the certificate can't be verified.
-If you inspect the cert in the browser, you see that the cert is issued for *.frbit.app not for your domain.
-The error might be:
+When visiting your domain under https:// and the browser shows a certificate error, check the certificate details in the browser.
+You may see that the cert is issued for *.frbit.app rather than your domain.
+A common error is:

 NET::ERR_CERT_COMMON_NAME_INVALID